aessing/demo-mdwh/README.md

 ## Code of conduct

-Our [Code of Conduct](CODE_OF_CONDUCT.md) outlines expectations for participation in our communitiy, as well as steps for reporting unacceptable behavior.
-We are committed to providing a welcoming and inspiring community for all.
+My [Code of Conduct](CODE_OF_CONDUCT.md) outlines expectations for participation in the community, as well as steps for reporting unacceptable behavior.
+I am committed to providing a welcoming and inspiring community for all.
 People violating this code of conduct may be banned from the community.

-For more information, or any additional questions or comments, please contact [codeofconduct@essing.org](mailto:codeofconduct@essing.org)
+For more information, or any additional questions or comments, please contact me at [codeofconduct@essing.org](mailto:codeofconduct@essing.org)

 ## Contributor's Guide

-In our [Contributor's Guide](CONTRIBUTING.md) you can find some guidance for how to report issues, propose new features, and submit contributions via Pull Requests.
+In my [Contributor's Guide](CONTRIBUTING.md) you can find some guidance for how to report issues, propose new features, and submit contributions via Pull Requests.
+Please read it, before you start working.

 ## License